sgorsten/linalg/README.md

 It is inspired by the syntax of popular shader languages and intended to serve as a lightweight (less than 400 total lines of code) alternative to projects such as [GLM](http://glm.g-truc.net/0.9.7/) or [Eigen](http://eigen.tuxfamily.org/) in domains such as computer graphics, computational geometry, and physical simulation.
 It aims to be correct, complete, easy to use, readable, and quick to compile.

+# Changes from Version 2

+###### Matrix operator overloads

+In `v2.*`, `operator *` (as well as all other arithmetic and bitwise operators) was defined for both vectors and matrices in terms of elementwise multiplication.

+In `v3.0`, vectors retain the ability to apply all operators in an elementwise fashion, but the behavior of operators on matrices has changed to match their definition in linear algebra.
+This means that only `matrix+matrix`, `matrix-matrix`, `matrix*scalar`, `scalar*matrix`, `matrix/scalar` are supported with their original meaning, while `matrix*matrix` has been changed to refer to the matrix product.
+All other arithmetic and bitwise operator overloads on matrices have been deleted, but if needed this functionality can be implemented manually using the `zip(...)` function.

 # FAQ

 ###### Why another linear algebra library?